DataDog/documentation/content/en/infrastructure/cloud_cost_management.md

 }
 {{< /code-block >}}

-**Tip:** Keep the name you created for this policy handy for next steps.
+**Tip:** Make note of the name you created for this policy for next steps.

 ### Attach the policy to the Datadog integration role